-ASCENT (Advocacy, Social Skills, Career Exploration, Networking and Transitions) is an after-school program that empowers young people with developmental disabilities to overcome barriers to post-secondary employment, independence and individual success.
+ASCENT (Advocacy, Social Skills, Career Exploration, Networking and Transitions) is an afternoon program that empowers young people with developmental disabilities to overcome barriers to post-secondary employment, independence and individual success.

 Serving teens and young adults, from age 14 to age 22, ASCENT helps young participants transition to independent living and post-secondary education and employment.